Ericsson/libpaf/README.md

 ## Test Suites

-The source tree includes both unit and component-level tests.
-The component-level test are an integration test, running against a real Pathfinder server.
-Either the Pathfinder server (pafd) is installed on the system ("make install"), or the 'paf' module needs to be included in the PYTHONPATH, and the PATH needs to include the 'pafd' executable.
+The libpaf source tree hosts unit and component-level tests for the library.
+The component-level test suite is an integration test, running against a real Pathfinder server.

+The component-level tests will look for a `pafd` binary in the PATH.
+In addition, the 'paf' Python module needs to be included in the PYTHONPATH.

 If available, valgrind will be used when running the test suites.